juliehub/Kubernetes-Lab/Lab1-Pods.md

 10. What does the READY column in the output of the `kubectl get pods` command indicate?

-Answer: Number of running containers in pod/Total containers in pod
+Answer: Running containers in pod/Total containers in pod

 11. Delete the `webapp` Pod.
 Once deleted, wait for the pod to fully terminate.